The Hitman and Her

 The Hitman and Her was a British television dance music programme hosted by Pete Waterman and Michaela Strachan.
 The programme was produced for Granada Television and ran from September 1988 until December 1992 on ITV's Night Network.

-The show toured various nightclubs, particularly in northern England, the English Midlands and Scotland, broadcasting the music and dancing at the club.
-The programme was often recorded on a Saturday night, edited on-the-fly, and shown a few hours later in the early hours of Sunday morning.
-In this era many television channels stopped showing programs altogether in the early hours of the morning, The Hitman and Her was one of the first UK shows to broadcast regularly late at night.
+At this time, ITV was the only terrestrial channel to provide 24-hour broadcasting and The Hitman and Her was one of the first UK shows to be commissioned for overnight broadcasting.
+It was produced for Granada Television at first by Music Box Productions, then by Granada TV itself, and later by Clear Idea Productions through to the final edition.

 Background

-The programme presented a taste of late-night clubbing, with long segments showing crowds dancing to popular hits, occasional celebrity performances, and party games, with Waterman and Strachan acting as masters of ceremony.
-The programme was sponsored by Eric Baskind's Ultimate Response Group.
+The programme presented a taste of late-night clubbing, with long segments showing crowds dancing to popular hits, occasional celebrity performances, and party games, with Waterman and Strachan acting as masters of ceremonies.